YousefBandak/cars-database-JavaFX/README.md

 ### VSCODE Setup Instructions

---VSCODE:
 After cloning the repository, navigate to the `.vscode` folder and open the `launch.json` file.
 Copy all of the `vmArgs` from where it's present in the configurations and paste where it's not present in any configurations.

-the second configuration and paste them into the first configuration.
-This will ensure that the application has all necessary JVM arguments set when launched.

 ### IntelliJ IDEA Setup Instructions